CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: CARTOS Framework

-{ \blue On the other hand, when scheduling non-atomic tasks, the scheduler does not have to consider the current voltage, as depicted in Fig.~\ref{fig:scheduler_flowchart}.
+On the other hand, when scheduling non-atomic tasks, the scheduler does not have to consider the current voltage, as depicted in Fig.~\ref{fig:scheduler_flowchart}.
 Hence, as long as the current voltage is above $V_{min}$, a non-atomic task can begin execution.
-However, if the voltage drops to or below $V_{min}$ during the execution of the non-atomic task, the JIT checkpointing task is activated and computes the required harvesting time $\Delta t$ using Eq.~\eqref{eq:sleeping_time}. {\blue Specifically, $V_i^j$ is computed for the remaining portion of the task and capped by $V_{max}$ so that a long-running non-atomic task can execute over multiple power cycles.} It is worth noting that our scheduler design improves the average-case runtime performance of non-atomic tasks by preventing unnecessary blocking and enables reclaiming unused charges from other tasks.
-However, in the worst case, the maximum total delay experienced by the task is still up to $Q_i^j$ by definition. }
+However, if the voltage drops to or below $V_{min}$ during the execution of the non-atomic task, the JIT checkpointing task is activated and computes the required harvesting time $\Delta t$ using Eq.~\eqref{eq:sleeping_time}. {\blue Specifically, $V_i^j$ is computed for the remaining portion of the task and capped by $V_{max}$ (i.e., $\min{({V^j_i}, V_{max})}$ in Eq.~{\eqref{eq:sleeping_time}}) so that a long-running non-atomic task can execute over multiple power cycles.} It is worth noting that our scheduler design improves the average-case runtime performance of non-atomic tasks by reclaiming unused charges from other tasks.
+However, in the worst case, the maximum total delay experienced by the task is still up to $Q_i^j$ by definition.

 The energy harvesting rate, $W_S$, can change over time depending on environmental conditions.
 As the required harvesting time and the next device wake-up time rely on this, it is crucial to obtain a precise value of $W_S$ for efficient operations because the over-estimation makes the device turn on unnecessarily late and the under-estimation lets the device turn on and off multiple times until it reaches the required charge level.
 To address this issue, CARTOS employs a machine learning-based energy prediction model proposed in \cite{MohenRTCSA2022}.
 This model is a simple yet viable approach for MCU-level devices, providing a reliable prediction of solar harvesting rates by leveraging the temporal dependencies of time-series voltage data.
 In our implementation, we integrated this model into CARTOS and used a 30-minute interval for our prediction window.